IDNs at the second level

 - Evidence from the ccTLD world (second level domains), also shows differences in usage rates by script.
 In the sample of 40 000 .eu IDNs, we found active web content for 45% of Latin script .eu IDNs, 24% for Cyrillic script and only 7% for Greek script.
 However, there would be limited value in drawing conclusions from such low numbers of Cyrillic and Greek script .eu IDNs.

 - Red.es informed us in 2015 that 68% of IDNs under .es (Latin script, second level) had active web content, including redirects.

-- The Russian ccTLD registry publishes detailed statistics on usage, which indicate that up to 68% of .рф domains are in use, according to our definition (although differences may arise from diverse methodologies).
+- The Russian ccTLD registry publishes detailed statistics on usage, which indicate that up to 79% of .рф domains have active services (although differences may arise from diverse methodologies).